idrinth-thalui/core/dialogue/services/idrinthFollowerDialogueFollowTopic.md

 # Would you help me?

 - No chance.
 I've been disappointed enough!
-- Certainly, but not until death.
+- Certainly, I'll follow you, but not until death.